 Overall Vail, Colorado is awesome.
 If you’ve never spent any time there you are in for a real treat.
 It’s a little on the spendy side, but it’s so nice I think it’s worth spending a bit more.
-This 4 day Vail itinerary for summer will give you a little taste of everything including lots of wonderful meals, adventure, and of course quality family time.
+This 4-day Vail itinerary for summer will give you a little taste of everything including lots of wonderful meals, adventure, and of course quality family time.

 Table of Contents

-4 Day Vail Itinerary for Families
+4-Day Vail Itinerary for Families

 On our last trip to Vail, we spent three nights and it felt a little rushed, so I’ve put together a 4 day Vail itinerary.
 This way you can have a lot of fun but you will not feel rushed.
 I always rather do too little than too much, especially when the kids were little.
+If you are looking for winter things to do in Vail, just click here.

 Day 1: Arrive, Biking, and Have a Nice Dinner